Explore and navigate exception stack traces

 Each stack trace is opened in a new tab, which stays available until you close it or close the solution.
 If you close the Stack Trace Explorer window, you can reopen it by choosing from the menu.

-To navigate to code that caused an exception
+Navigate to code that caused an exception

-- Copy exception stack trace to the clipboard.
+Copy exception stack trace to the clipboard.

-- In the Stack Trace Explorer window, click highlighted items to display the corresponding code in the editor.
+Study the stack trace and click highlighted items to open the corresponding code in the editor.

 If you prefer to wrap long lines in the stack trace, use the corresponding toolbar button or specify the default preference for line wrapping on the Alt+R, O ).page of ReSharper options (

 Navigate to the previous/next item and scrolls through the source code accordingly.